Press Release – Short film introducing d2w oxo-biodegradable technology on the BBC World Service

 It is important to understand that these upgraded plastics do not create microplastics.
 This is because the degradation process is an entire change from hydrocarbon molecules to oxygen-containing molecules which can be bioassimilated by bacteria and fungi which are found everywhere on land and in the oceans.
 This point is absolutely crucial to an understanding of oxo-biodegradable plastic technology.

 OBP plastic is fully consistent with the principles of Reduce, Re-use, and Recycle, because (unlike bio-plastics) it can be recycled.
-It has a useful service life where it is indistinguishable from conventional plastics, but if it escapes collection and ends up in the open environment as litter, it will degrade and biodegrade in the same way as nature’s wastes only quicker and will leave no toxic residues and no microplastics.
+It has a useful service life where it is indistinguishable from conventional plastics, but if it escapes collection and ends up in the open environment as litter, it will degrade and biodegrade in the same way as nature’s waste and leaving nothing behind except carbon dioxide, water and biomass.
+No toxic residues and no microplastics.